Rust Error Handling, Demystified

 In Rust if the trait From<A> for B exists, then we get the trait Into<B> for A for free.

 Bob: It’s showtime!
-Let’s move to production phase.
+Let’s transition to production.

 // ex303.rs